 5. Run maintenance on your Mac

 Carrying out regular maintenance on your Mac is something you should do, even when you don’t have problems.
 Carrying out maintenance will help prevent them from occurring in the future.
-Maintenance tasks include running macOS maintenance scripts, freeing up RAM, repairing disk permissions, and reindexing Spotlight.
-You could do all of that manually, although you’d need to use Terminal to run maintenance scripts.
-However, it’s much easier to use a tool designed for the job, and CleanMyMac X’s Maintenance module is just such a tool.
-And as well as carrying out all of these tasks, it can thin out Time Machine snapshots, flush the DNS cache, and free up purgeable space.
+Maintenance tasks include repairing disk permissions, flushing the DNS cache, and reindexing Spotlight.
+You could do all that manually, although you’d need to use Terminal.
+However, it’s much easier to use a tool designed for the job, and CleanMyMac is the one.
+As well as carrying out all these tasks, it can help you declutter your Mac, reclaiming valuable storage.

 Here’s how to use this smart Mac optimization app:

-1. Download CleanMyMac X for free here and install the app.
+1. Download CleanMyMac for free here and install the app.

 6. Reset the SMC